 According to the Met office, Scotland’s winters are seeing increasing amounts of rainfall every year.
-From 1961 to 2006, winter rainfall seen a major increase of between 100-215%.
-This has implications for buildings, especially those that may not have been initially built to handle the increasingly harsh winters.
+From 1961 to 2006, winter rainfall seen a major increase of between 100-215%, and since then the precipitation has continually been on the rise.
+This has implications for buildings, especially those that may not have been initially built to handle the increasingly harsh winters and are deteriorating year on year.

 What matters in winter?